jun-sheaf/LaTeX2HTML/README.md

-# RegEx for LaTeX 2 HTML
+# RegEx for LaTeX tHTML
 A Customizable Python Program for Translating LaTeX to HTML

 ## Introduction